SLUCHABLUB/dsekdocs/ctan/README.md

 ## Licensing

 The code in this directory belongs to the D-guild and is publically licensed under the Expat license.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.